samfisherirl/PySimpleGUI-Designer-with-Live-Preview/README.md

 # SimpleGUIDesigner with Live Preview

 Live preview is the main feature Im looking to integrate and provide.
-Its not fully flushed out, releases without live updates are available.
+Its not fully flushed out, releases with and without live updates are available.
 #
 This is a fork from the original here: https://github.com/PriestTheBeast/SimpleGUIBuilder